Eden Kane: TV appearances and touring

+Record producer

 After his chart success in Britain dried up, Kane moved to live in California, working as a record producer.
 His brothers, Peter and Clive, both achieved chart success in the UK (the former in the late 1960s and the latter, billed as "Robin" Sarstedt, in the 1970s), and, in 1972, the three brothers recorded an album as the Sarstedt Brothers, Worlds Apart Together.
 On 20 June 1973, the brothers made their first joint appearance as a group, at Fairfield Halls in Croydon.

 Eden, Peter and Robin went on to win a joint BASCA Award for composing and songwriting.

-Kane has since recorded for Bell, Monarch, HMV and Festival (the last two being Australian releases).
-He has also occasionally joined "oldies" tours in the UK with Marty Wilde, John Leyton, Brian Hyland and others, notably as part of the "Solid Gold Rock and Roll" package.
-He was a contract actor on the Star Trek team, and made several appearances in the TV series Star Trek: The Next Generation, Star Trek: Deep Space Nine and Star Trek: Voyager, under his real name Richard Sarstedt.
+Kane has since recorded for Bell, Monarch, His Master's Voice and Festival (the last two being Australian releases).
+He has also occasionally joined "oldies" tours in the UK with artists including Marty Wilde, John Leyton and Brian Hyland.
+He was a contract actor on the Star Trek team, and made several appearances in the TV series Star Trek: The Next Generation, Star Trek: Deep Space Nine and Star Trek: Voyager.